MAYANK-TRIPATH/Customer-behavior-Analysis-DA/README.md

 ### 1. Data Preparation (Python)

-* Cleaned and transformed raw data using Pandas
+* Cleaned and structured the dataset using Pandas
-* Handled missing values and inconsistent formats
+* Handled missing values in review ratings using category-wise median
-* Prepared structured dataset for analysis
+* Standardized column names
+* Created new features:

+  * Age groups
+  * Purchase frequency
+* Removed redundant columns (promo code vs discount)

 ---

 ### 2. Data Analysis (SQL)

-Used SQL to answer business-driven questions:
+Used SQL to answer real business questions such as:

+* Revenue contribution by gender
+* Impact of discounts on high-spending customers
+* Top-rated and best-performing products
+* Spending behavior across shipping types
+* Subscribers vs non-subscribers comparison
-* Customer segmentation based on spending
+* Customer segmentation (New, Returning, Loyal)
-* Revenue contribution by different groups
+* Revenue distribution across age groups
-* Category-wise sales performance
-* Transaction patterns and frequency analysis
+* Repeat purchase behavior and subscription trends

 ---

 ### 3. Visualization (Power BI)

-Built an interactive dashboard to present:
+Built a dashboard to highlight:

-* Revenue trends and KPIs
+* Revenue distribution
-* Customer segmentation
+* Customer segments
-* Category-level performance
+* Product performance
-* Key behavioral patterns
+* Behavioral patterns

 ---

 ## Key Insights

-* Revenue is concentrated among a smaller group of high-value customers
+* A small group of repeat customers contributes a large portion of revenue
+* Discounts drive purchases but are also linked with high-spending customers
+* Certain products consistently receive higher ratings and should be promoted
+* Subscribers show better engagement and spending patterns
+* Customers with higher purchase frequency are more likely to convert into loyal users
-* Certain product categories contribute disproportionately to total revenue
+* Age groups contribute differently to revenue, enabling targeted strategies
-* Customer purchasing behavior shows repeat patterns across segments
-* Medium and high engagement customers drive most of the business value
-* Opportunities exist to improve retention among low-engagement customers

 ---

 ## Business Recommendations

-* Focus on high-value customers through targeted offers and loyalty programs
-* Improve visibility and promotion of top-performing categories
-* Increase engagement for low-activity users through campaigns and incentives
+* Promote subscription plans to improve repeat purchases
+* Build loyalty programs to convert returning customers into loyal customers
+* Optimize discount strategy to balance revenue and margins
+* Highlight top-rated and high-performing products in marketing campaigns
-* Use segmentation to personalize marketing strategies
+* Use targeted marketing based on age group and purchase behavior

 ---

 ## Tools Used

 * Python (Pandas)
-* SQL
+* SQL (PostgreSQL)
 * Power BI

 ---

 ## What This Project Demonstrates

-* Ability to work with real-world structured data
+* Ability to work with structured retail data
-* Strong understanding of SQL-based analysis
+* Strong SQL-based business analysis
+* Understanding of customer segmentation and behavior
-* Experience in translating data into business insights
+* Translating data into actionable business insights

-* Capability to build dashboards for decision-making
+---

+## Final Note

+This project focuses on practical business analysis rather than complex modeling, reflecting how real-world data analysts approach customer behavior problems.